 Third Party Enclosures

-Without a doubt, there are others out there with way more expertise in designing custom enclosures for electronic gear.
+Without a doubt, there are others out there with way more expertise than me in designing custom enclosures for electronic gear.
 Neil, G7UFO, is one of them.
-He is working on a 3D enclosure for the Dial.
-Once it’s finished he’ll offer it for sale on his Shopify store.
+He has designed a nice 3D enclosure for the Dial.
+He offers printed enclosures or complete, assembled Dial units on his Shopify shop.
 He’ll even share his STL files for others to print for non-commercial use.
-He plans on offering enclosure kits and assembled Dial units to help minimize shipping costs to that side of the world.
-Once his enclosure is ready he’s given me permission to add it to my enclosure options here.
+UK and EU customers can save on shipping when ordering from his shop.

 If you’re a 3D designer and want to design, or have designed an enclosure for the Dial, send me your ideas and photos.
 I’ll add them to my site.
 I’d love to have some community involvement on the Dial’s design.